programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

     return ax
 ```

-Finally, we also need to create a colormap for a given number of clusters.
-We use the qualitative scales (tab10, tab20) where possible since the number of the cluster has no meaning (Clusters 4 and 5 are not 'closer' than Clusters 4 and 14).
-We can generate a colormap for more than 20 clusters but we'd suggest that this is going to be very hard to interpret meaningfully.
+Finally, we also need to create a colormap for any number of clusters.
+We use the qualitative scales (tab10, tab20) where possible since the value of the cluster has no meaning (Clusters 4 and 5 are not ‘closer’ than Clusters 4 and 14).
+We can generate a colormap for more than 20 clusters but this is going to be very hard to interpret.
 ```python
 # Create a colormap for a given number of clusters.
 def get_scale_nm(num_clusters:int):